dm4bem/model-and-steady-state-cristian_santosh_elias_benjamin/README.md

 -walls in csv?? (assembling)

--adding Qa of random people etc that are heating the room -adding advection
+-adding Qa of random people etc that are heating the room // adding advection